dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

 ## Internet Explorer
 For more information, see [Policy CSP - InternetExplorer](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-internetexplorer) in the Windows documentation.

-- **Explorer internet zone updates to status bar via script**
+- **Internet Explorer restricted zone updates to status bar via script **
   This policy setting allows you to manage whether script is allowed to update the status bar within the zone.
-If you enable this policy setting, script is allowed to update the status bar.
-If you disable or do not configure this policy setting, script is not allowed to update the status bar.
+  - *If you enable this policy setting*, script is allowed to update the status bar.
+  - *If you disable or do not configure this policy setting*, script is not allowed to update the status bar.

   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067074)

   **Default**: Disabled